ivanbruel/todoapp/README.md

  NSString* password = [self.passwordTextField text];
 ```

-Since our server communicates with a **JSON** protocol (JSON is a lightweight format to transmit data from a server to an application - web, mobile,etc).
+Since our server communicates with a **JSON** protocol (JSON is a lightweight format to transmit data from a server to an application - web, mobile,etc), we will want to send the user information (and any other information) in a previously defined JSON hierarchy.

-Yesterday we developed a server in **Ruby on Rails** where a few **APIs** were defined.
+Yesterday we developed a server in **Ruby on Rails** where an **API** was defined.
 One of those was a login API, where it receives a JSON object such as:

 ```json
 {